5 things you must do before closing on your new home

 Related: Why “days on market” matters in a home listing

-final walk through
+Final walk through

 #4.
 Conduct Your Final Walk-Through